Skip to main content

 Data Science and Artificial Intelligence in Public Administration

 Every year, in order to provide services to citizens, the Public Administration collects millions of pieces of administrative data.
 Although this data supports the purpose for which it is requested, its value goes far beyond that use.
-When processed, this data has the potential to inform decision-making, optimize resources, improve public policies and ultimately contribute to improving people's lives.
+When processed, this data has the potential to inform decision-making, optimize resources, improve public policies, and ultimately contribute to improving people's lives.

-In addition to the Call, to stimulate data science in the Public Administration, a set of four projects identified in an integrated manner by the Offices of the Minister for the Presidency and Administrative Modernization and the Minister for Science, Technology and Higher Education, in close collaboration with the coordination of the Portugal INCoDe.2030 Initiative, the Agency for Administrative Modernization (AMA) and the FCT, are already being promoted.
-These partnerships will be funded for 18 months, with a total financial envelope of 500,000 euros.
+In addition to Call, to stimulate data science in Public Administration, a set of four projects identified in an integrated manner by the Offices of the Minister of the Presidency and Administrative Modernization and the Minister of Science, Technology, and Higher Education are already being promoted, in close collaboration with the coordination of the Portugal INCoDe.2030 Initiative, the Agency for Administrative Modernization (AMA), and the FCT.
+These partnerships will be funded for 18 months, with a total budget of €500,000.
 They are:

 Project 1: Analysis of antibiotic prescription patterns (partnership between the Shared Services of the Ministry of Health, SPMS, and the Gulbenkian Institute of Science)

-This project aims to prevent the excessive and inappropriate prescription of antibiotics, which represents a threat and a public health problem.
-Based on the digital transformation that is taking place in the prescription of medicines and health products, namely through Paperless Prescription, the aim is to deepen the analysis of antibiotic prescription patterns using electronic medical prescription data.
+This project aims to prevent the excessive and inappropriate prescription of antibiotics, which poses a threat and a public health problem.
+Based on the digital transformation that is taking place in the prescription of medicines and health products, namely through Paperless Prescriptions, the aim is to further analyze antibiotic prescription patterns using electronic medical prescription data.